Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Swayampakula Ramakanth

 Okay.
-So, just trying to understand the third quarter, the revenue run and also trying to look to – trying to understand the guidance that you put out.
-So, based on your guidance; if I take the midpoint, you’re expecting approximately about 6% growth from some from the third quarter base.
+So, just trying to understand the third quarter, the revenue run and also trying to understand the guidance that you put out.
+So, based on your guidance; if I take the midpoint, you’re expecting approximately about 6% growth from the third quarter base.
 So, just trying to understand the confidence for that number and is there a possibility to do closer to your previous guidance and at the upper end of the previous guidance?

 Charlie Robb

-Before you start, I didn’t get a chance to like introduce Sean.
-Sean Maduck is our Chief Commercial Officer, and let him answer that question.
+Before you start, I didn’t get a chance to introduce Sean.
+Sean Maduck is our Chief Commercial Officer and let him answer that question.

 Sean Maduck

 Yes.
 Thanks for the question.
+I’m going to answer in three parts.
 First, I want to talk about what happened over the pandemic and then we’ll talk a little bit about the expectations for Q4.
 So, there are two key drivers for our revenue, the two key components, one is patient retention, and then the second is unique patient acquisition. during this COVID window is doing well, our inpatients, but apparently, new patients have been challenging.
 And Joe talked about this during his remarks.

-So, there’s three key factors that have impacted us over the last six months and the first – it varies state by state, but physicians have moved to the more of a hybrid model of in-person in telemedicine and they’re not seeing patients with the same frequency that they have previously in pre-pandemic.
-So, screening the diagnosis rates are down, which, of course, impacts the patient’s ability to get diagnosed and then get treated and then to get to a optimal treatment regimen, that’s point one.
+So, there’s three key factors that have impacted us over the last six months and the first – it varies state by state, but physicians have moved to more of a hybrid model of in-person in telemedicine and they’re not seeing patients with the same frequency that they have previously in pre-pandemic.
+So, screening the diagnosis rates are down, which, of course, impacts the patient’s ability to get diagnosed and then get treated and then to get to an optimal treatment regimen, that’s point one.

 Point two; even if patients are able to go to the physicians or to give their labs, they’ve been very reluctant to do so.
 Those are very, very sick patients.
-And due to the preexisting conditions until the virus that they haven’t been doing. and the third piece is that the whole practices in health systems have been open to some patients and many have been closed to the pharmaceutical industry, which impacts our clinical person to educate new potential prescribers.
+And due to the preexisting conditions until the virus that they haven’t been doing. and the third piece is, the whole practices in health systems have been open to some patients and many have been closed to the pharmaceutical industry, which impacts our clinical ability to educate new potential prescribers.

-So, as Joe mentioned, we needed a technology platforms and we're doing what we can to try new things, to reach physicians with in-person interaction is not feasible.
-So in terms of Q4, it takes time for a patient to be diagnosed.
-It takes time for a patient to potentially to be fully on for Korlym, and then it takes time for them to verify the authenticity of the system.
-So there's a lag on that first few months.
-And we already mentioned that is definitely a significant slowdown in physician interaction in Q2, when everything was shutdown with the onset of COVID-19, not slowdown impacted Q3.
+So, as Joe mentioned, we needed a technology platform and we're doing what we can to try new things, to reach physicians when in-person interaction is not feasible.
+So, in terms of Q4, it takes time for a patient to be diagnosed.
+It takes time for a patient to potentially to be fully on for Korlym, and then it takes time for them to verify the authenticate and reopen its business impact.
+So, there's a lag on that first few months.
+And we already mentioned that is definitely a significant slowdown in physician interaction in Q2, when everything was shutdown with the onset of COVID-19, and that slowdown impacted Q3.
 Now, the changes I think have somewhat in the third quarter, there are revenue in activity and a nice factor that will benefit our Q4.

 Swayampakula Ramakanth

 Okay.
 Thank you for that.
 The next question is on the pancreatic cancer trial.
 I understand from your initial comments that you have the data from first 40 patients in the fourth quarter of 2021.
-And could you give us an idea of when you could complete the study?
+Could you give us an idea of when we could complete the study?
 And the data from the study is positive?
 Is that enough to file for an approval or do you need to do another study?

 Joseph Belanoff

-I think you said first trial?
+I think you said first trial.

 Swayampakula Ramakanth